zikula-modules/Content/README.markdown

 Each page has a specific layout - single column, two or three columns, with and without headers and footers (and you can easily add your own).

-This master branch is for Zikula 1.3.x
+This master branch is for Zikula 1.3.x and will not work in Zikula 1.2.x

-The issue tracker can be found at http://code.zikula.org/content/
+The issue tracker can be found at [http://code.zikula.org/content/](http://code.zikula.org/content/)